• Skip to primary navigation

 Mud Covered vase | DIY vase | DIY home decor | mud projects

-Here are the old vases I am using for this project.
+I am using old glass vases for this project.
 They no longer match my decor so instead of throwing them out we are going to bring them back to life with this easy DIY vase tutorial.
+You can also use a ceramic vase.

 Mud Covered vase | DIY vase | DIY home decor | mud projects